AdriandLiu/Interview-Preparation/ML_DLRelated.md

 ### Procedure
 1. Decide what information we're going to throw away from the cell state (forget gate, value range from 0-1 by sigmoid)
-2. Decide what new information we’re going to store in the cell state
+2. Decide what new information we’re going to store in the cell state (**The sigmoid layer tells us which (or what proportion of) values to update and the tanh layer tells us how to update the state**)
+	* a sigmoid layer called the “input gate layer” decides which values we’ll update.
+	* a tanh layer creates a vector of new candidate values, C~t, that could be added to the state
 	*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjM2NDE5LC05MTYxOTcyOTgsLTE5NT
-UyMzQ1NTEsLTE2Mzg0Nzk5NTIsNDU2NjIzNjE1LC0xMjAwNzc4
-OTM4LDE3OTUzNjIxOTIsODAxOTk4MTczLDExOTg4MTYxNTIsLT
-E3MDcwNjcwNjVdfQ==
+eyJoaXN0b3J5IjpbLTU2OTQ0NTEyNCwtOTE2MTk3Mjk4LC0xOT
+U1MjM0NTUxLC0xNjM4NDc5OTUyLDQ1NjYyMzYxNSwtMTIwMDc3
+ODkzOCwxNzk1MzYyMTkyLDgwMTk5ODE3MywxMTk4ODE2MTUyLC
+0xNzA3MDY3MDY1XX0=
 -->